ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * **Conformance statement configurations:** To also copy any of the source organisation's configuration parameters set on its systems' conformance statements.

-If your community foresees additional organisation properties, and as long as you are not copying the properties from another organisation, you will also see a **Show properties** checkbox.
+If additional organisation properties are foreseen, and as long as you are not copying the properties from another organisation, you will also see a **Show properties** checkbox.
 Checking this you can manage the organisation's properties.

 .. figure:: ../screenshots/admin_community_organisations_create_properties.PNG